Tom Renney: New York Rangers

 Renney began his tenure in the New York Rangers organization as Director of Player Personnel, where he oversaw all facets of the team's amateur scouting operation, while assisting with the professional scouting department.
 He was promoted to Vice President of Player Development on June 21, 2002.
 He was instrumental in establishing an off-season conditioning and skills camp for several Rangers prospects in Calgary, Alberta, and then in New York City at the Madison Square Garden Training Center.

 Renney was appointed the Rangers' head coach with twenty games left in the 2003–04 regular season, succeeding Glen Sather who wanted to concentrate on his general manager duties.
 He led the team into the postseason in each of the three campaigns after the 2004–05 NHL lockout.
 The farthest the Rangers advanced in the playoffs was the Eastern Conference Semifinals (2nd round) in 2007 and 2008.

 In 2009, Renney was the subject of an Internet parody, The Ranger Line Generator, that focused on the coaches' strategic shuffling of player line combinations.
 The website allowed users to create random line combinations based on the 2008–09 Ranger roster.
 The Line Generator also points out Renney's perceived misuse of Petr Průcha.

 With the underachieving Rangers stuck in a 2–7–3 slump and in danger of missing the postseason for the first time since prior to the lockout, Renney was fired from his duties on February 23, 2009, and replaced by TSN analyst and former Tampa Bay Lightning head coach John Tortorella, who served as the interim head coach for the last 4 games of the 1999-2000 season.
 The club also dismissed assistant coach Perry Pearn, but retained fellow assistant coach Mike Pelino and goaltending coach Benoit Allaire.
 The move came immediately after the Rangers dropped a 3-2 overtime decision to the Toronto Maple Leafs at Madison Square Garden on February 22 (Howell-Bathgate Night).
 Renney left the Rangers fourth overall on the club's all-time wins list for head coaches with 164.

 Edmonton Oilers

 Renney was named associate coach of the Edmonton Oilers on May 26, 2009, and was named head coach of the Oilers on June 22, 2010, once again replacing Pat Quinn.
-On May 17, 2012, the Edmonton Oiler Management announced that his contract would not be renewed for the 2012–2013 season.
+On May 17, 2012, the Edmonton Oilers Management announced that his contract would not be renewed for the 2012–2013 season.